dwija12903/pcos-predictor-and-care-app/README.md

 - **Expansion of Chatbot Capabilities**: Implementing more advanced NLP techniques.
 - **Recommendation System**: For personalized health advice.
 - **Community Features**: For user support and experience sharing.

-## License 📄
-This project is licensed under the MIT License.
-See the `LICENSE.md` file for more details.